High-speed quantum networking by ship: Methods

-\textbf{Network operational procedures.} The fixed constraints on the bandwidth of a link are latency of the ship, the capacity of a memory unit, and the physical gate time, from which we can derive additional operational procedures and hardware development goals.
-A total of seven shipping containers are utilised for each ``online'' pair.
-Two units are permanently located at each shipping terminal.
-Three mobile units rotate locations; at any point in time, one is at each terminal ($A$ or $B$) and the third is aboard ship.
-A stationary unit sitting at terminal $A$ is entangled with a mobile memory unit at terminal $B$, and this pair is used as the online pair for supplying terminal-to-terminal entanglement to other parts of the network.
+For example, consider the case in which a stationary unit sitting at terminal $A$ is entangled with a mobile memory unit at terminal $B$, and this pair is used as the online pair for supplying terminal-to-terminal entanglement to other parts of the network.
 After the remote entanglement supply in the mobile unit is exhausted, it will be re-entangled with another stationary memory unit at its current location.
-A second mobile memory unit is aboard ship, entangled with a stationary memory unit at the shipping terminal from which it departed, carrying entanglement from $A$ to $B$.
-A third mobile memory unit at $B$ is creating entanglement with a stationary local partner in preparation for shipping.
+A second mobile memory unit is aboard ship, entangled with a stationary memory unit at the shipping terminal from which it departed, carrying entanglement from $B$ to $A$.
+A third mobile memory unit at $A$ is creating entanglement with a stationary local partner in preparation for shipping.
 This ensures that ships are never transporting inactive (unentangled) memory units.